wallarm/product-documentation/docs/3.6/index.md

 </a>
 <a href="./admin-en/configure-parameters-en/" class="navigation-card">
     <h3>Configuration</h3>
-    <p>Customize deployed node settings to get the most out of Wallarm solution for your company</p>
+    <p>Customize deployed node settings to get the most out of the Wallarm solution for your company</p>
 </a>

 <a href="./api/overview/" class="navigation-card">